 Prescriptive, code-based fire-protection design has limitations: it doesn’t account for project specifics.
 Instead, its focus is usually on preventing local failure of individual members, without considering how these failures affect the overall structure.

-With PBFE, we can answer questions that matter to building owners and operators: Can everyone get out the building safely?
-Is the structure safe to re-occupy after a fire?
+With PBFE, we can answer questions that matter to building owners and operators: Can everyone exit the building safely?
+Is the structure safe to reoccupy after a fire?
 Can we reduce or eliminate fireproofing where its impact is minimal?
 And what are the trade-offs if we use a different design to achieve the same fire-protection goal?

 WHAT WE DO

-We evaluate fire risk and develop practical, performance-based solutions to fire-related engineering problems.
+We evaluate fire risk and develop practical, performance-based solutions to fire-related engineering problems, adding fireproofing only where and how it’s needed to lower costs..
 Our designs increase the resilience and safety of buildings – and their occupants.
-And adding fireproofing only where and how it’s actually needed lowers costs.

-We also merge cutting-edge data-gathering technology with advanced analytics to investigate the cause, origin and effects of fires.
+We also merge cutting-edge data-gathering technology with advanced analytics to investigate the causes, origins and effects of fires.

 Our experts in fire science and physical modeling analyze fire dynamics, heat transfer, smoke propagation, structural behavior and human response to fire to understand risks.
 This scientific approach helps us craft better fire-protection strategies.